-DIAMOND COLOR CHART & Buying Guide:
+DIAMOND COLOR CHART AND

-GIA Diamond Color Scale
+The GIA’s Diamond Color Scale

 Color vs White Diamonds

 The diamond color tends to be less noticeable in brilliant cuts, due to the high number of facets.
 Step cuts, such as emerald, radiant, and asscher, are also more revealing of natural color.

 The most valuable of all color grades, the difference between D, E, and F color diamonds can only be distinguished by experts.

 D color diamonds to F color diamonds should be set in white metals such as platinum or white gold since a warm or dark metal setting can affect the perceived color of these diamonds, undermining their value.

 Near colorless diamonds have a very slight trace of color but are still suitable for white gold settings.

 I and J color diamonds are excellent choices for diamonds under one carat, while G color diamonds and H color diamonds are recommended for stones that are over one carat.

 Faint color becomes more visible to the naked eye from the K color grade down.
 K to M color diamonds offer unbeatable value to those who don’t mind their faint yellow hue.